Volcandrabuzz/Vibra-Sense-Motionizer/README.md

-# (PulseLens Agent)

-PulseLens Agent is a cutting-edge solution that combines Video Magnification, Computer Vision, and Machine Learning to monitor both human and machine health.
-It uses the IO Net Agent to analyze original and magnified videos, generating vibration graphs and detailed reports.
-This enables non-contact, visual diagnostics for early anomaly detection and preventive maintenance across biomedical and industrial settings.
+# 🧠 VibeSight: AI-Powered Motion Magnification & Health Analytics

+## 🚀 Overview
+**VibeSight** is an AI-driven system that merges **human health analysis** and **industrial machinery diagnostics** through advanced **video magnification, computer vision**, and **machine learning algorithms**.
+By amplifying subtle vibrations, color variations, and motion patterns invisible to the naked eye, VibeSight provides **early detection of anomalies** in both **human physiology** and **machine performance**.

+This project leverages **Eulerian Video Magnification** to extract and amplify micro-motions from videos and combines them with **deep learning** models to generate real-time **health and condition reports**.
+Through seamless integration with **supOS**, it bridges the gap between **human safety** and **industrial reliability** in a unified monitoring ecosystem.

+---

 # Working:

 Video Upload & Magnification
 The user uploads a video through the client.
-The Magnification Server processes it using Phase and Euclid-based video magnification to reveal subtle vibrations.
+The Magnification Server processes it using Phase-based and Eulerian-based video magnification to reveal subtle vibrations.

 Graph & Data Generation
 The processed video is sent to the Graph Generation Server, which extracts movement data and creates graphs.
 This data is then analyzed via IO Net Intelligence API.